Download: What practical information should I know? (PDF, 8 pages)

-Advance care planning: The process of planning for a person’s future health-care where the person has conversations with close family and friends about their values and beliefs.
+Advance care planning: Process of planning for a person’s future health care where the person has conversations with close family and friends about their values and beliefs.

-Advance health directive: A set of documents containing instructions that consent to, or refuse, specified medical treatments and that states the care and lifestyle preferences in anticipating possible future circumstances.
+Advance health directive: Set of documents containing instructions that consent to, or refuse, specified medical treatments and that states the care and lifestyle preferences in anticipating possible future circumstances.

-Ambiguous loss: The type of loss you feel when a person with dementia is physically here, but may not be mentally or emotionally present in the same way as before.
+Ambiguous loss: Type of loss you feel when a person living with dementia or another condition is physically here, but may not be mentally or emotionally present in the same way as before.